centriascolocation/terraform-aws-security/README.md

 ## Requirements

-Terraform Version 0.13 is required.
+Terraform Version 0.13 or newer is required.

 ## Usage